canonical/nvme-tcp-poc/README.md

 ```

 The script will check whether IP forwarding is enabled.
 If not, it will ask
-you to run a command as root.
-Do so and then rerun the `./setup-network.sh`
+you to run a command as root to enable it.
+Do so and then rerun
-script until if finishes successfully.
+the `./setup-network.sh` script until if finishes successfully.

 ### Optional: setting up virt-manager for the PoC